Introduction

 file SHOULD contain information about how a maintainer is removed from the list of active maintainers.
 Information that SHOULD be included in this section:

-- What are the reasons a maintainer would be removed from the list of active maintainers
+- The reasons a maintainer would be removed from the list of active maintainers.

-- How this is proposed; similar to the way in which maintainers are added, one way to do this is via a PR against the
+- How a removal is proposed.
+Typically, this is similar to the way in which maintainers are added, such as via a PR against the